How To Write Appendices In Research Papers

-The appendix is usually considered as the side branch or appendices of the main body of the paper.
-This is because it is almost always devoted to a particular topic that is related to the main thesis statement of the paper.
-The main reason for including the appendix is to provide more information on the topic that you have discussed within the paper.
+The appendix is usually considered the side branch or appendices of the main body of the paper.
+This is because it is almost always devoted to a particular topic related to the paper’s main thesis statement.
+The main reason for including the appendix is to provide more information on the topic you discussed within the paper.

 However, before you add any graphs, you must ensure that your study is complete.
 The problem with using graphs is that they become too visually busy and hard to read.
 If your graphs are not readable, your data and conclusions may be unreliable.

 On the other hand, if you include visual graphics or pictures relevant to your topic, your appendix will serve its purpose.
 It is used to welcome the reader to come back to your article or publication in the future.